jon-grey/opt-files/README.md

 # Why I did it?

-Each time I was doing something repetable, I have also put it in .root_profile.d So that next time, some script dd__something.sh will do it for me.
+Each time I was doing something repetable, I have also put it in .root_profile.d.

+And then?

+Next time I login, some script `/opt/.*/dd_something.sh` will do it for me.

+Next time I login as root, some script `/opt/.root*/dd_something_elsevhere.sh` will also install stuff for me.

 # How to set it up